galaxyproject/galaxy-hub/src/events/2018-europe-dev/index.md

  - Jochen Bick:
  - Matthias Bernt: *Establishing a Galaxy Server and building a Galaxy User Community from scratch.
 A field report from the UFZ Leipzig*
  - Geoffrey Nelson: *Refinery: a data management, analysis, and visualization platform using the Galaxy workbench*
+ - Bérénice Batut: *RNA-Seq data analysis in Galaxy: lessons learned and what next?*

 **preliminary schedule**